IsakTheHacker/c-p3d-samples/README.md

 building, in a top-level subdirectory (doxy in my case) of the panda3d source tree.
-There are still undocumented entities, and it still includes internal APIs probably not intended for public use, and it is most defintely not tutorial in nature, but, again, it's better than nothing.
+There are still undocumented entities, and it still includes internal APIs probably not intended for public use, and it is most definitely not tutorial in nature, but, again, it's better than nothing.
 Don't even bother looking at the broken latex output (20k+ pages of bloated garbage, and then dies).
 Perhaps after I get things working on the code side, assuming I don't abandon Panda3D entirely in